quodlibet/quodlibet/quodlibet/docs/guide/commands/quodlibet.rst

 --show-window
     Show main window

---shuffle-type=random|weighted
+--shuffle=off|on|t
+    Turn shuffle off, on, or toggle

+--shuffle-type=random|weighted|off
-    Set the shuffle type to be random or to prefer higher rated songs
+    Set the shuffle type to be random, to prefer higher rated songs, or turn shuffle off

 --start-hidden
     Don't show any windows on start